txpipe/asteria/onchain/docs/mvp-design/design.md

 #### *MoveShip Redeemer (includes delta_x and delta_y displacements)*

+- the `ShipState` input is the only script input.
 - there is a single `ShipState` output.
 - the `PilotToken` is present in an input.
 - the `ShipState` output value only has the `ShipToken` and some amount of ada.